Zonde246/refactored-fortnight/readme.md

 This will start the Django server.
 Now, Right now there is no UI created. and hence we need to use the CLI to test the code.

-Use the following and replace "file" with the name of your file.
+Use the following and replace "YOURFILE" with the name of your file.

 ```
-curl -X POST -F "file=@thing2.pdf" http://127.0.0.1:8000/api/upload/
+curl -X POST -F "file=@YOURFILE.pdf" http://127.0.0.1:8000/api/upload/
 ```